Formosa Expedition: Aftermath

 When they arrived back at shore, the sailors and Marines boarded their ships and then sailed back to the Chinese mainland, having failed to complete their objectives.
 Paiwan casualties were minimal, if any; the Americans found no bodies.

 Rear Admiral Bell and other American officers stated in their reports that the only way to make the region safe would be to drive out the Paiwan and put the area under control of a powerful ally.
 C.W.
 Le Gendre persuaded the Governor-General of Fujian and Zhejiang to send his own expedition to Taiwan (then a part of Fujian Province).
 He also requested that Rear Admiral Bell send a gunboat to support the operation but this was denied.
 Le Gendre took command of the Chinese troops and left Fuzhou for southern Taiwan on 25 July 1867.
 In September, Le Gendre arrived at the prefectural capital Taiwan (now known as Tainan) to announce the object of his visit and take delivery of the Governor-General's promises of assistance.
 According to his report, Le Gendre marched to the Paiwan capital and negotiated a Memorandum of the Understanding (南岬之盟) with Chief Tok-a-Tok (c.
-1817–1874) (Note: His Paiwan name was written in Chinese characters as 卓杞篤 or 卓其督, both pronounced Tok-ki-tok in Hokkien.
+1817–1874) (Note: His Paiwan name was written in Chinese characters as 卓杞篤 or 卓其督, both pronounced Tok-ki-tok in Taiwanese.
 These names were also transcribed into English as Toketok or Tauketok.) to assure the safe conduct of shipwrecked sailors throughout Paiwan territory.

 However, indigenous Taiwanese continued to attack wrecked merchant ships.
 The Mudan Incident of 1871, where 54 shipwrecked Ryūkyūan sailors were captured and beheaded at the southeastern tip of Taiwan, resulted in the Taiwan Expedition of 1874 in which the Japanese military campaigned against the Paiwan.
 The Japanese succeeded in engaging the Paiwan warriors in battle and received compensation from the Qing government for the massacre.